laelsirus/GA-B360M-D3H-CLOVER/README.md

 - VirtualSMC.kext
 - WhateverGreen.kext

-***AGPMInjector.kext, CPUFriend.kext, and CPUFriendDataProvider.kext are not mandatory kext
+***AGPMInjector.kext, CPUFriend.kext, CPUFriendDataProvider.kext are not mandatory kext
 But creating it for your system will help you manage power***